input-output-hk/essential-cardano-content/content/glossary/token-burning.md

 image_text: ""
 ---

-**Token burning:** the process of removing tokens from circulation, which reduces the number of coins in use.
+Token burning is the process of removing tokens from circulation.
+This reduces the number of coins in use.